Mentalab-hub/explorepy/docs/usage.rst

 	import explorepy

 Before starting a session, make sure your device is paired to your computer.
-The device will be shown under the following name: ExploreXXXX, with the last 4 characters being the last 4 hex numbers of the devices MAC adress
+The device will be shown under the following name: Explore_XXXX, with the last 4 characters being the last 4 hex numbers of the devices MAC adress

 Make sure to initialize the bluetooth connection before starting a recording session or a push to lsl using the following lines::

     explorer = explore.Explore()
-    explorer.connect()
+    explorer.connect(device_name='Explore_XXXX") #Put your device Bluetooth name

 If only one device is paired and on,the connection will be made automatically.
 If multiple Explore-devices are paired with your computer, a short dialogue will let you